microsoft/Windows-driver-samples/general/perfcounters/kcs/ReadMe.md

 This sample driver should not be used in a production environment.

-Kcs is designed for Windows 7 and later versions of Windows.

 The Microsoft Windows operating system allows system components and third parties to expose performance metrics in a standard way by using [Performance Counters](http://msdn.microsoft.com/en-us/library/windows/hardware/aa373083).
 Kernel-mode PCW providers are installed in the system as Performance Counter Library (PERFLIB) (Version 2 providers), which allows their counters to be browsed, and allows for data collection and instance enumeration.
 Consumers can query KM PCW providers by using PDH and PERFLIB Version 1 without any modification to the consumer code.